 Need to replace several teeth at once, but want a different option than dental implants or a dental bridge?
 Partial dentures are removable prosthesis that can replace your missing teeth while helping you preserve the healthy ones.

 A full removable denture replaces all of your teeth at once.
 Your new prosthesis will fit directly along your jaw and be secured by suction between the denture and your gum tissues.

 As we age, lose weight, or experiences changes in our bone, it may be necessary to adjust our dentures for a secure fit.
 If your denture feels loose or needs to be repaired, we can help.
 Dr. Goldston can adjust, reline, or fix your denture so that you can continue to wear it.

 It’s perfectly normal to come in to our office thinking that you need a filling or crown, only to change your mind and select something different.
-Dr. Goldston will walk you through each of her findings to help you select the most appropriate and therapeutic care option for your smile.
+Dr. Goldston will walk you through each of her findings to help you select the most appropriate and therapeutic restorative dentistry service best for your smile.
 Call our Greenville dental office today to schedule your new patient exam!

 Greenville Family Smiles offers general dentistry services to keep your smile healthy all year round.